 Now I was in the collective working as Friedrich Ratzlaff’s helper on the Caterpillar tractor.
 My job was to make sure the plough was doing its job.
 We made our quota and were even written up on the Red Honour Board as a good example for others to follow.

 The collective had an “employee-of-the-month” system to motivate workers.
-Those who exceeded their quotas of work had their names posted on the Red Honour Board and malingerers, laggards and those who did not fulfil their quota were named on the Black Board of Shame.
+Those who exceeded their quotas of work had their names posted on the Red Honour Board and malingerers, laggards and those who did not fulfill their quota were named on the Black Board of Shame.

 |GERHARD||In the Spring of 1941 I was promoted to manager of the granary and was responsible for all the grain produced in the collective.
 We had several granaries for our grain but the combine harvesters did not clean the grain well enough so it was left in large piles out on the fields.
 Everything was done according to the Plan, but we were always late, the grain was seeded but it was seeded too late.
 The harvested grain was left in piles and had to be processed through a hand-operated cleaning mill to separate the wheat.
 One person had to turn the cleaning mill and another person pour in the unclean grain by hand.